Adaptation to the Range in $K$-Armed Bandits

-The INF strategy of \citet{audibert2009Minimax} can be seen as an instance of FTRL with $1/2$--Tsallis entropy, as essentially noted by~\citet{audibert2014regret}.
-The INF strategy provides a distribution-free regret bound of order $\sqrt{KT}$ in case of a known payoff range.
+We then turn to the main result of this appendix, stated in Appendix~\ref{app:proofs_tsallis}, which is a $\sqrt{KT}$ scale-free distribution-free regret bound for AdaFTRL with $1/2$--Tsallis entropy, in the case where $M$ is known and adaptation is only to~$m$.
+The choice of the $1/2$--Tsallis entropy as a regularizer is motivated by the INF strategy of \citet{audibert2009Minimax}, which can be seen as an instance of FTRL with $1/2$--Tsallis entropy, as essentially noted by~\citet{audibert2014regret}.
+Now, the INF strategy provides a distribution-free regret bound of order $\sqrt{KT}$ in case of a known payoff range $[m,M]$.
 Up to some technical issues, which we could solve, it may be extended to provide a similar scale-free distribution regret bound, which is optimal as it does not contain any superfluous $\sqrt{\ln K}$ factor.
-The exact statement to be proved in Appendix~\ref{app:proofs_tsallis} is the following: AdaFTRL with $1/2$--Tsallis entropy relying on an upper bound $M$ on the payoffs ensures that for all $m \in \R$ with $m \leq M$, for all oblivious individual sequences $y_1,y_2,\ldots$ in $[m,M]^K$, for all $T \geq 1$,
+The exact statement (Theorem~\ref{thm:adaptive_lower_bound}) proved in Appendix~\ref{app:proofs_tsallis} is the following: AdaFTRL with $1/2$--Tsallis entropy relying on an upper bound $M$ on the payoffs ensures that for all $m \in \R$ with $m \leq M$, for all oblivious individual sequences $y_1,y_2,\ldots$ in $[m,M]^K$, for all $T \geq 1$,

 We now give a high-level idea of the technical issues that were solved to obtain the bound above.
 We consider estimates $\what{y}_{t, a}$ obtained from~\eqref{eq:estscheme} by replacing the constant $C$ therein by the known upper end~$M$.
 We however could not simply derive the regret bound from some generic full-information regret guarantee for AdaFTRL with $1/2$--Tsallis entropy, as to the best of our knowledge, there are no meaningful full-information regret bounds for Tsallis entropy in the first place, and as these would anyway scale with the effective range of the estimates.
-We instead provide a more careful analysis exploiting special properties of the estimates: $\what{y}_{t, a} = M$ for all $a \ne A_t$ and $\what{y}_{t, A_t} \leq M$.
+We instead provide a more careful analysis exploiting special properties of the estimates, namely, that $\what{y}_{t, a} = M$ for all $a \ne A_t$ and $\what{y}_{t, A_t} \leq M$.